minus-minus/beets-dapp/README.md

 12. Import the first 3 Hardhat accounts into MetaMask using the private keys that are logged from the hardhat node server

-13. The first account that deploys the contract will be the `Admin` and they will be able to `Collect Funds`
+13. The first account that deploys the contract will be the `Admin` and will be able to `Collect Funds`

 14. The second account is set to be the `Creator` of the NFT and will be able to `Mint`, `Collect Funds` and `Reclaim Asset`

-15. The third account is considered to be a random third party to show which actions the normal user will have available
+15. The third account is considered to be a normal user and will only have basic actions available